Watersheep94/PathSumTwoWays/README.md

 ## Why I Chose This Problem

-This was another problem Adobe recommended.
+This was the 2nd problem recommended.
 Path Sum Two Ways seemed like a classic algorithm problem from back in my Computer Science classes.
 I'd also seen similar problems on interview prep books and websites before so it seemed like a good contrast to the previous Poker Hands problem.

 ## Process